-- (i) demand satisfaction - (ii) flow persistence between SC members (represented by nodes in the graph), - (iii) storage capacity, - (iv) Aggregating all items - (v) producers supply capacity affecting all potential buyers - (vi)Non-negativity and integrality of decision variables.
+- (i) demand satisfaction

+- (ii) flow persistence between SC members,

+- (iii) storage capacity,

+- (iv) Aggregating all items

+- (v) producers supply capacity affecting all potential buyers

+- (vi)Non-negativity and integrality of decision variables.

 The solution of the model involved selecting travelling paths with the minimum cost to distribute inventory.
 Given the combinatorial nature of the addressed problem and the size of instances involved, the approach developed to solve this model which adopted a hybrid algorithm based on meta-heuristic technique, Tabu Search (TS), and Variable Neighborhood Search (VNS).
 The solution suggested three-neighborhood structure (NS) for path completion or path substitution while delivering a certain quantity.